microsoft/OCP-ISV-Machine-Learning-Hands-on-Lab/004-lab-azureml-experiment.md

 2. After few seconds you will get an error message in the notification area telling that the input value provided is not in the correct data format.
 ![](./imgs/4.2.i044.png)

 3. To overcome this error, drop a “Metadata Editor” module from the “Data Transformation” -> “Manipulation” node path.
-Connect this “Metadata Editor” module between “Project Columns” and “Score Model” modules.
+Connect this “Metadata Editor” module between “Select Columns in DataSet” and “Score Model” modules.
 ![](./imgs/4.2.i045.png)

 4. Switch to the properties window of the “Metadata Editor” module.
 Click “Launch Column Selector” button, select “x” column and click on the check mark button on the bottom right corner.